Reds vs. Astros Player Props Betting Odds

-Jonathan India and Kyle Tucker are among the players with prop bets available when the Cincinnati Reds and the Houston Astros meet at Minute Maid Park on Friday (beginning at 8:10 PM ET).
+Kyle Tucker and Jonathan India are among the players with prop bets for the taking when the Houston Astros and the Cincinnati Reds play at Minute Maid Park on Saturday (first pitch at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!